mikegratton/slog/README.md

 For your main, `LogSetup.hpp` provides the API for configuring your log.
 There are three start
 calls:

-1. `void start_logger(int severity_threshold)` : Start the logger with the default file sink back-end and the simple severity threshold given for all tags.
+1. `void start_logger(int severity_threshold)` : Start the logger with the default console sink back-end and the simple severity threshold given for all tags.
 This only sets up the default channel.
 2. `void start_logger(LogConfig const& config)` : Start the logger using the given configuration for the default channel.
 See below for the `LogConfig` object.